 Home Health Virtual Health

 Looking for a pediatric specialty clinic?
 Cook Children's has more than 60 locations across North Texas, because even when your child's diagnosis is complicated, finding the right care should be simple.

 Specialty Clinics Specialty Referrals

-Abdominal pain that cannot be explained by a test or a procedure is known as functional abdominal pain.
-Functional abdominal pain can be constant or may come and go.
+Abdominal pain that cannot be explained by a test or a procedure is known as centrally mediated abdominal pain syndrome (CAPS).
+CAPS can be constant or may come and go.
 Although the exact cause is not known, nerve signals or chemicals from the brain or gut may cause the gut to be more sensitive to triggers that normally do not cause pain.
-Severe belly pain that interferes with daily activities and occurs 3 or more times over a 3 month period is called chronic functional abdominal pain.
+Severe belly pain that interferes with daily activities and occur three or more times over a three month period is called centrally mediated abdominal pain syndrome.

-Usually, the pain is located around the belly button; however the pattern or location of abdominal pain is not always predictable.
+Usually the pain is located around the belly button; however the pattern or location of abdominal pain is not always predictable.
 The pain may occur suddenly or slowly increase in severity.
-Some children with chronic functional abdominal pain may experience nausea, vomiting or a feeling of fullness after a few bites of food.
+Some children with centrally mediated abdominal pain may experience nausea, vomiting, or a feeling of fullness after a few bites of food.
 Others may experience pain with bowel movements.

-If no specific cause is found and functional abdominal pain is suspected, your child needs to be reassured that his or her abdominal pain is accepted as a real disorder and not something that is imagined.
-The goal of managing functional abdominal pain is to provide a satisfactory quality of life through support, education, medicines and better coping skills.
+If no specific cause is found and centrally mediated abdominal pain syndrome is suspected, your child needs to be reassured that his or her abdominal pain is accepted as a real disorder and not something that is imagined.
+The goal of managing centrally mediated abdominal pain syndrome is to provide a satisfactory quality of life through support, education, medication, and better coping skills.
 A supportive and understanding environment at home and school is important to keep your child physically and mentally healthy.